On the canonical energy of weak gravitational fields with a cosmological constant $\Lambda \in \mathbb{R}$: Introduction

+It should be emphasised that requiring asymptotic conditions more stringent than ours will lead to non-generic fields, in the sense that generic smooth changes of initial data on a Cauchy surface in de Sitter spacetime will lead to solutions which do not satisfy the more stringent conditions.
+And allowing less stringent conditions will lead to linearised metric fields which are not smoothly conformally extendable along, and in a neighborhood of, the initial light cone.
+In other words, our asymptotic conditions are optimal for linearised fields which are smoothly conformally extendable. }

+In Section~\ref{C26X20.4} we apply the formalism developed so far to derive our formula for the canonical energy of vacuum linearised metric perturbations on a de Sitter, Minkowski, and Anti de Sitter backgrounds.

 In the asymptotically flat case we recover the linearised-theory version of the usual Trautman-Bondi mass.
-Similarly when $\Lambda\le 0$ we obtain the usual, conserved, Anti de Sitter mass.
+Similarly when $\Lambda\le 0$ and the old-fashioned { \cite{Ashtekar:1984zz,Hawking:1983mx,AshtekarDas,CJL}} strong decay conditions are imposed on the linearised field we obtain the linearised version of the usual, conserved, Anti de Sitter mass.

-When $\Lambda >0$ we obtain an expression for the canonical mass on light cones truncated to radius $R$ which diverges when $R$ tends to infinity.
+When $\Lambda >0$, { or when $\Lambda<0$ but the asymptotic conditions are relaxed to the linearised version of not-conformally-flat-$\scri$,} we obtain an expression for the canonical mass on light cones truncated to radius $R$ which diverges when $R$ tends to infinity.
 It turns out that the divergent part of the energy has a dynamics of its own, which allows one to introduce a renormalised energy which satisfies a well defined flux formula.
 This formula, and its flux, are the main results of this work, to be found in Section~\ref{s9XI20.1}.
 We show in Section~\ref{s1IX20.1} that the renormalised energy coincides with a quadratisation of a generalisation of the Trautman-Bondi mass proposed in \cite{ChIfsits} when an ``asymptotically off-diagonal gauge" is used.
-On the other hand, the ``asymptotically block-diagonal gauge'' leads to a formula for the renormalised energy which differs from the previous one by a boundary term determined in Section~\ref{s18II21.1}.
+On the other hand, the ``asymptotically block-diagonal gauge'' leads to a formula for the renormalised energy which differs from the previous one by a boundary term determined in Section~\ref{s18II21.1}. { We find several natural candidates for a renormalised canonical energy: $ \delta^2 m_\TB(\mcC_{u })$, $\hat E_{c,I}$ and $\hat E_{c,II}$; yet another one, $\delta^2 E^{(\Lambda)}$, motivated by holography, has been proposed in \cite{compere2019lambda}; cf.\ Section~\ref{s23II21/1a}.
+We find that the only one which is invariant under asymptotic symmetries is $ \delta^2 m_\TB(\mcC_{u })$, which coincides with $\hat E_{c,I}$ in the gauge where the Bondi-transformed linearised metric is as regular as possible at the origin.